Over the past few weeks I had the outstanding

 enough?
 Will I ever be satisfied

-“It’s no enough to do out best; sometimes we have to do what is required.”
-I often wonder if I have done my best
+But as the well-known Winston Churchill said, "It's not enough to do our best; sometimes we have to do what is required."
+Have I done my best

-Does anyone really know that answer?
+Does anyone really know the answer?

-In February, I watched the Super bowl.
-I could not help but think the Bronco’s
+In February, I watched the Super Bowl.
+I could not help but think the Bronco's looked reluctant to be in the game and, in my opinion, were not

 do not believe they did their best.
+But what does this mean?
+I

-But there are many times I think I have successes,
+But many times, I have successes,

 which are the result of another failure.

 What do I mean?
-Well I
+I

 often recall the great runner Paula Radcliffe to describe what I mean.